Best Wool Shirts For Performance On The Trail

 Best Value

 One of the few merino t-shirts made from 100% merino wool, this tee is crafted out of 16.5-micron fibers for added comfort on the trail.
-This merino comes directly from Australia, too, so you can feel confident that you’re investing in quality gear.
+This lightweight merino wool comes directly from Australia, too, so you can feel confident that you’re investing in quality gear.

 Being 100% merino, this model is also naturally antibacterial and odor-resistant.
 That means you can go on a week-long trip without washing it and still not scare away all your friends in the process.